2019 Catamount Farm CSA Shares

 Community Supported Agriculture (CSA) is a relationship of mutual support and commitment between farmers and community members.
 CSA members buy a share of the harvest prior to the growing season, and in return receive a selection of healthy, fresh produce each week.

-Training Program students and undergraduates the principles and practices
+and undergraduates the principles and practices of sustainable

 Benefits of being a CSA member?